-Consequences:
+Consequences

 Consequences are intended to improve the student's ability to self-reflect on the incident, own the behavior and apply problem-solving strategies in the future.
-Our staff is committed to using the strategies and principles of restorative practice.
+Our staff are committed to using the strategies and principles of restorative practice.
 We respond to difficulties using the following guiding principles:

-- > Disciplinary action will be preventative and restorative whenever possible, rather than merely punitive. - Consequences will depend on the severity and frequency of the inappropriate behaviour as well as the age and maturity of the student. - > Consistent and fair responses to misbehaviour are a priority. - As often as possible, students will be involved in problem-solving discussions with other students and staff members in order to fix their mistakes and restore their sense of self. - The school will respond seriously to behaviour or communication that discriminates against race, age, colour, ancestry, place of origin, religion, marital or family status, physical or mental disability, sex, gender identity/expression or sexual orientation.
+- Consequences will depend on the severity and frequency of the inappropriate behaviour as well as the age and maturity of the student. - > Consistent and fair responses to inappropriate behaviour are a priority. - As often as possible, students will be involved in problem-solving discussions with other students and staff members in order to fix their mistakes and restore their sense of self. - > Disciplinary action will be preventative and restorative whenever possible, rather than punitive. - The school will respond seriously to behaviour or communication that discriminates against race, age, colour, ancestry, place of origin, religion, marital or family status, ability, sex, gender identity/expression or sexual orientation.